Contents

 «The architecture originates from more than seven years of research conducted at Carnegie Mellon University. ..
 Efficient Computer emerged from stealth mode this week, revealing their «Fabric» chip design.
 In a press release, Efficient Computer announced that it has already implemented the Fabric processor architecture in its ‘Monza’ test system on a chip (SoC). ..
 So what’s their secret sauce?
 The details get pretty technical, but the key idea behind Fabric is optimizing for parallelism from the ground up. ..
 Efficient’s software stack also supports major embedded languages such as C, C++, TensorFlow, and some Rust applications»

-I am very exited to learn about their “process model” or task architecture.
+I am very excited to perhaps learn about their «task model» or task architecture.
 It is no coincidence that I placed this piece of news on a mostly XMOS note.
+However, reading their paper [4] (referenced at [3]) I learn (also from an article study group that I attend) that in RipTide they map rather small test programs (like dmm

 The PhD thesis by Graham Gobieski certainly shows some advanced thinking.
 It’s referred in [3].